yhuang25/yhuang25.github.io/index.md

 ---
-title: Construction Time Series Data
+title: Time Series
-description: Time series
+description: Construction Time Series Data
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.